 Looking more like Sydney’s latest trendy breakfast spot and with not a golden arch in sight, ‘The Corner’ in Camperdown is a McDonald’s with a difference.

 Opened in 2014, the unique McCafe has its own specific menu, focusing on healthier food, and sports a white exterior that provides few clues as to its fast food heritage.

 Why Camperdown for the unique project?
 As it turns out, there weren’t a lot of options – at the time the property was the only standalone McCafe in Australia.

 George St, Sydney

-Occupying a key corner space in what was once the Plaza Theatre and is now home to a number of retail tenancies and watering hole Star Bar, the McDonald’s on George St in Sydney is a stunning piece of Sydney CBD architecture.
+Occupying a key corner space in what was once the Plaza Theatre and is now home to a number of retail tenancies along with watering hole Star Bar, the McDonald’s on George St in Sydney is a stunning piece of Sydney CBD architecture.

 The Strand, Sydney